Building a Workplace Culture of Diversity, Equity and Inclusion

-Villalobos says DEI is an essential topic for leaders, HR professionals, DEI officers and others in leadership because they are the ones who set the tone for workplace inclusion.
+Villalobos says DEI is an essential topic for leaders, HR professionals, DEI officers, internal coaches and others in leadership because they are the ones who set the tone for workplace inclusion.
 Ensuring that workplace policies and practices promote equity, and that the overall climate promotes a sense of belonging, also invites a culture of respect for diversity.

 Villalobos and Sanchez stress that diversity initiatives that only try to tell people how they should think and feel are bound to fail.
 Instead, their time-tested approach is to create opportunities for learners to develop empathy and perspective-taking that bridge the mind and heart, which in turn informs behavior.
 Sanchez says, “True inclusion should not be, ‘You need to think and feel what I do;’ rather, ‘the starting point is for us to co-create what we need to thrive,’ and that puts us on a more effective path.
 At work we must find the best way to act or be with one another if we want a positive, innovative and strong work force.
 We are seeing more and more organizations shift to this approach and reap the positive outcomes that come with it.”